deepfakes/faceswap/INSTALL.md

 Download cuDNN from https://developer.nvidia.com/cudnn.
 You will need to create an account with Nvidia.

 At the bottom of the list of latest cuDNN release will be a link to "Archived cuDNN Releases".
-Select this and choose the latest version of cuDNN that supports the version of Cuda you installed and is less than or equal to the latest version that Tensorflow supports.
+Select this and choose the latest version of cuDNN that supports the version of Cuda you installed and has a minor version greater than or equal to the latest version that Tensorflow supports.
 (Eg Tensorflow 1.12 supports Cuda 9.0 and cuDNN 7.2.
-There is not an archived version of cuDNN 7.2 for Cuda 9.0, so select cuDNN version 7.1)
+There is not an archived version of cuDNN 7.2 for Cuda 9.0, so select cuDNN version 7.3)
 - Open the zip file
 - Extract all of the files and folders into your Cuda folder (It is likely to be located in `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA`):\
 ![cudnn to cuda](https://i.imgur.com/X098w0N.png)